awsdocs/amazon-connect-admin-guide/doc_source/use-attributes-cust-exp.md

  ` {"$one":"please read this text"} `

-When Amazon Connect reads this text, it will read "dollar sign one" to the contact instead of "please read this text\."
-Also, if you were to include $ in a key and try to reference the value later using Amazon Connect, it won't retrieve the value\.
+When Amazon Connect reads this text, it reads "dollar sign one" to the contact instead of "please read this text\."
+Also, if you were to include $ in a key and try to reference the value later using Amazon Connect, it wouldn't retrieve the value\.

 Amazon Connect does log and pass the full key:value pair `({"_$one":"please read this text"})` to integrations such as Lambda\.